Rasul230405/TIC_TAC_TOE/README.md

 ## **Overview**

-Welcome to the unbeatable Tic Tac Toe game, crafted with the powerful minimax algorithm.
+Welcome to the unbeatable Tic Tac Toe game, created minimax algorithm.
 This project delves into game theory and decision-making algorithms, providing an excellent opportunity to understand the core principles behind these concepts.
-Features
+- Features

-   Unbeatable AI: Uses the minimax algorithm to ensure optimal moves and a challenging opponent.
+   - Unbeatable AI: Uses the minimax algorithm to ensure optimal moves.
-   Intuitive GUI: Choose to play as either X or O with a user-friendly graphical interface.
+   - Intuitive GUI: Choose to play as either X or O with a user-friendly graphical interface.
-   Interactive Gameplay: Click-based interaction to make moves.
+   - Interactive Gameplay: Click-based interaction to make moves.

 ## **How It Works**